-I like your plan - makes sense to mix in some non impact aerobics like these I do often (swimming, rowing, biking, etc ).
-You should check out many examples of great non impact workouts.
+I like your plan.
+It makes sense to mix in some non-impact aerobics like these I do often (swimming, rowing, biking, etc.).
+You should check out many examples of great non-impact workouts.

-Usually there are one or two things that give out on you when running.
+There usually are one or two things that give out on you when running.
 It is either your lungs or your legs.
-The cross training and running plans above will help you with training your cardio vascular system for the long distance running you are doing but if you feel your legs are giving out too early try this: Run and Leg PT for Endurance.
-Mixing in these workouts along with some goal paced intervals will help reduce your 1.5 mile run time by training in your goal zone.
+The cross-training and running plans above will help you with training your cardiovascular system for the long-distance running you are doing, but if you feel your legs are giving out too early, try this: Run and Leg PT for Endurance.
+Mixing in these workouts, along with some goal-paced intervals will help reduce your 1.5-mile run time by training in your goal zone.